missating/population-management-API/README.md

 ## Features

 * A user can add a location
-* A user can add sublocations for a location
+* A user can add sublocations under a location
-* A user can add male residents and female residents for a sublocation in a location
+* A user can add male residents and female residents for a sublocation under a location
 * A user can view all locations along with sublocations under it with their total number of residents
 * A user can view a particular location
-* A user can view a particular sub location
+* A user can view a particular sublocation
 * Deleting a location deletes it sublocations

 ## Technologies